|

 test the chimney of the massive fireplace and erect his portable

 furnace.
-"The walls of this building are very thick,"
+"The walls of this building are thick," said

-have no trouble getting the fire up to temperatureand without
+have no trouble getting the fire up to temperaturewithout

 Finrod and Amras had helped the bowyer, a fellow Mirkwood elf